5 Best Small Microwaves, Lab-Tested by Experts

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

-Still, there are a few tasks in which small microwaves perform somewhat on a par with larger models.
-The best in our ratings score fairly well in heating and defrosting evenness, and almost all score well on quietness.
+When you opt for a countertop microwave with smaller dimensions, you also end up with less cooking capacity.
+A large bag of microwave popcorn may not have adequate room to rotate on a turntable in a small microwave.
+Still, there are a few measures in which small microwaves perform somewhat on a par with larger models.
+The best in our ratings score fairly well in defrosting evenness and noise.
 (Of course, if you have to run yours longer, it will keep making noise over that extended time.)

 Here’s how CR categorizes the countertop microwaves in our ratings.
 Claimed capacity and watts are according to the manufacturer.
 Dimensions are taken in our lab.
 (To compare models, you can find this information in our microwave ratings and on individual model pages.)